vfouquet/Miscs/README.md

 # Miscs (Personal Research, Try)

-All code exposed here has been produced by my.
+All code exposed here has been produced by me.

 Not a true project, just some tries.